jamen/lazy-o/README.md

 foo.run([1, 2, 3, 4, 5, 6]);
 // => [ 7, 8 ]
 ```

+A small utility for creating functional chains that are lazy.
+It also can handle methods that interrupt chains like `splice` or `forEach` using the [return-skip tilde](#api-tilde).

 **Note:** If you are creating JS APIs with this, you want to only expose `.run` to the user.
 So they can call it like a normal function (`foo()` vs `foo.run()`), and also to prevent them putting extra calls on the lazy stack.